SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h3 id="querytypes">Query Types</h3>

 When performing a search, all string and some range fields may have an additional "query type" (_qtype_) that describes how the search should be performed.
 The query type is specified by including `qtype-<slug>=value` as a search parameter.
-Note that the slug is always specified without a suffix, even if the search requires suffixes for minimum and maximum vales.
+Note that the slug is always specified without a (`1` or `2`) suffix, even if the search requires suffixes for minimum and maximum vales.
+This is because the qtype applies to the entire search field, not to the minimum or maximum values separately.
 The details of the qtypes associated with each field type are given below.

 #### String Fields

 Strings can be searched using the following query types:

 * **contains**: the search string occurs anywhere within the metadata string.
-This is the default if not qtype is given.
+This is the default if no qtype is given.
 * **begins**: the search string occurs at the beginning of the metadata string.
 * **ends**: the search string occurs at the end of the metadata string.
 * **matches**: the search string is exactly equal to the metadata string.